Chrysalis2706/1_JS-API-Project_NewsAPI/README.md

 [News API](https://newsapi.org/)

-> Kindly API Key from this website and paste it in the 'apiKey' variable value in script.js file.
+> Kindly change API Key from this website and paste it in the 'apiKey' variable value in script.js file.

 ### Overview